twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CompositeData.xml** – Located in the Composite folder as used by **Complete Composites**.
 * **CurrentTransformProgram.xml** – Created when opening a Transform Program in the Glyph Transformer.
 If removed, this window appears blank.
 * **FC#####.ttf** – Contains a temporary font used when the Test Font Window is opened (##### is five numbers).
 The font name in version 3.0 through 6.5 is FC Test Font ###### (###### is six numbers).
 * **fcppreview.txt** – For old versions of FontCreator, includes the text used in the Test Font Window.
-Text in TFONTTESTFORM is restored to factory defaults if removed.
+The text is restored to factory defaults if removed.
 (See previewtext.dat in recent versions)
 * **fntXX.tmp** – Used when saving fonts (XX is a letter and number combo).
 * **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.